nmusers/nm-issues/README.md

 # nm-issues
 NONMEM issue reporting &amp; tracking.
-This is an issue-only repo.
+This is an issue/discussion-only repo.

 ## Issue report
 For bug report, please be informative in issue reporting so that it is reproducible.
 In the minimum, please share